 - Fully compatible MS® Windows™ software

 - Data security in case of power failure

 - Storage and export of evaluations

 - Data export to MS Excel

-- Easy and user-friendly data input for temperature segments, gases etc.
+- Easy and user-friendly data input for temperature segments and measurement tasks.

 - Fully automated measurement